-A hike up Fairview Mountain wasn’t our first choice last weekend.
+The Fairview Mountain hike wasn’t our first choice one fall weekend.
 We’d actually planned to hike to Kindersley Pass in Kootenay National Park.
 I’d heard great things about the trail and as a bonus it can be done as a loop hike.
 But as we drove south towards Radium Hot Springs the weather looked bad with lots of heavy, rain filled clouds hanging over the mountains.
 We aborted 15 minutes south of Castle Junction.

 We finally settled on the hike to the summit of Fairview Mountain.
 It looks over Lake Louise and delivers grand in-your-face mountain views.
 But before we got to that decision we went through numerous other options.